Yoga or Running? Neither…

 - Reduces stress and depression.

-Sitting in Padmasana/ Sukhasana exhale completely then hold your breadth pulling the stomach in.
-Hold for 5 to 30 seconds then release.
+Sitting in Padmasana or Sukhasana, exhale completely, then hold your breath, pulling your stomach in.
+Hold for 5 to 30 seconds, then release.
 Repeat five times.

 - Prevents constipation